rowanc1/scipy2024-article/article.md

 [^myst-jep]: The MyST Markdown project is currently hosted by Executable Books (<https://executablebooks.org>), and we are in the process of moving this into the Jupyter Community through a Jupyter Enhancement Proposal [](https://github.com/jupyter/enhancement-proposals/pull/123).
 [^curvenote]: Curvenote is a company that provides many different tools for authoring and publishing content, including a collaborative WYSIWYG online editor that can export to MyST Markdown.
 In this article we only discuss our open-source tools as well as highlight relevant experiences from Curvenote's partners when they relate to general ideas for improving scientific publishing.

 Our goals in developing these integrated tools and workflows are focused around related challenges of _authoring_ and _publishing_ in the context of computational, open-science documents and lowering the barrier to continuously releasing and iterating on scientific ideas in the open.
-Introducing authoring tools that allow for structured, interactive and computational content as researchers are writing can additionally change the way it is checked, shared and published — potentially enabling faster iterations and closer ties to reproducible, interactive content.
+Introducing authoring tools that allow for structured, interactive and computational content as researchers are writing can additionally change the way it is checked, shared and published — potentially enabling faster iterations and direct ties to reproducible, interactive content.

 (sec:structured-science)=

 ### Authoring Structured Content

 There are currently many challenges for individuals or groups to author research information that can be shared in a structured and rigorous way.
-By this we mean the things that _structurally_ set a scientific article apart from, for example, a blog post: structured content, valid references with persistent identifiers (PIDs), and metadata in a structured, standardized form.
-This structured data and the standards behind them are what defines the "scientific record" and enables archiving, discoverability, accessibility, interoperability and the ability to reuse or cite content [@10.1038/sdata.2016.18].
+By this we mean the things that _structurally_ set a scientific article apart from, for example, a blog post: structured content, cross-references, valid citations with persistent identifiers (PIDs), and standardized metadata for licensing, funding information, authors and affiliations.
+This structured content and metadata as well as the standards behind them are what defines the "scientific record" and enables archiving, discoverability, accessibility, interoperability and the ability to reuse or cite content [@10.1038/sdata.2016.18].
 One metric for measuring the difficulty of satisfying these scientific standards is to look at the direct costs that are spent on transforming author submissions (e.g. a PDF or a Word Document) into something that conforms to these standards and is ultimately archived.
 In scientific publishing, about 15% of Article Processing Charges (APCs) go to direct publication costs[^pub-costs] [@10.12688/f1000research.27468.2], which provides a _very_ rough global estimate of over USD\$2 billion dollars[^pub-revenue] that is spent on transforming author submissions (e.g. a word-document, LaTeX, or a PDF) into a copyedited, well-formatted, typeset document that can be archived with appropriate metadata [@10.4045/tidsskr.20.0118]; this estimate does not include the approximately USD\$230 million spent on reformatting articles by scientists _before_ publication [@10.1186/s12916-023-02882-y].
 Many of these processes are hidden from authors[^hidden-processes] as well as actionable access to the many of the benefits of structured data beyond citation graphs (e.g. "How many citations did this paper get?").